kbrsh/wing/README.md

 ### What?

 Welcome to the `gh-pages` branch.
-Here is the code for the docs pages.
+Here is the code for the docs.

 ### Docs Coverage: